 Grade 10

-Read More about Protected: Spanish for Spanish Speakers IV.Students develop an understanding of landscape design and management techniques and practices.
+Read More about Spanish for Spanish Speakers IV.Students develop an understanding of landscape design and management techniques and practices.
 To prepare for careers in horticultural systems, students must attain academic skills and knowledge, acquire technical knowledge and skills related to horticultural systems and the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.

 Read More about Landscape Design and Management.This class must be taken concurrently with Jazz Band I, II, III, or IV, unless the student has an academic scheduling conflict with the class period or the approval of the director.
 These courses consist of small and large ensemble as well as solo/individual performance techniques and fundamentals.
 Attention is given to music theory, listening,…